Neurobiochemistry II: Growth Hormone and Prolactin

 Comparison of the General Peptide Structure of Human Growth Hormone (hGR) and Prolactin (PRL) shows a 40% sequence Homology

-Regulation of Secretion and Synthesis:
+Regulation of Secretion and Synthesis of GH:

 Influenced by a variety of stimuli, i.e. sleep, exercise, acute stress.